FacilMap/facilmap/client/README.md

 ### Development

 Make sure you have yarn installed.
-Run `npm install` to install the dependencies and `npm run build` to create the bundle in `dist/client.js`.
+Run `yarn install` to install the dependencies and `yarn run build` to create the bundle in `dist/client.js`.